PortableBalanceLab/PBL/README.md

 > Portable Balance Lab course material for students

-The Portable Balance Lab (PBL) is a practical course that teaches people how to create their own balance lab from raw components and software.
+The Portable Balance Lab (PBL) is a practical course that teaches students how to create their own balance lab from raw components and software.
 This repository contains all of the learner-facing course material.

 # <a name="getting-started"></a> 🚀 Getting Started